Natural Disasters: Flooding

-During floods (especially flash floods), roads, bridges, farms, houses and automobiles are destroyed.
+During floods (especially flash floods), roads, bridges, farms, houses, and automobiles are destroyed.
 People become homeless.
-Additionally, the government deploys firemen, police and other emergency apparatuses to help the affected.
-All these come at a heavy cost to people and the government.
+Additionally, the government deploys firefighters, police, and other emergency apparatuses to help the affected.
+All these come at a cost to people and the government.
 It usually takes years for affected communities to be re-built and business to come back to normalcy.

 The environment also suffers when floods happen.
-Chemicals and other hazardous substances end up in the water and eventually contaminate the water bodies that floods end up in.
-In 2011, a huge tsunami hit Japan, and sea water flooded a part of the coastline.
+Chemicals and other hazardous substances end up in the water and eventually contaminate the water bodies that floods end up.
+In 2011, a big tsunami hit Japan, and seawater flooded a part of the coastline.
 The flooding caused massive leakage in nuclear plants and has since caused high radiation in that area.
 Authorities in Japan fear that Fukushima radiation levels are 18 times higher than even thought.

-Additionally, flooding causes kills animals, and others insects are introduced to affected areas, distorting the natural balance of the ecosystem.
+Additionally, flooding causes kills animals, and other insects are introduced to affected areas, distorting the natural balance of the ecosystem.

 People and animals

 Many people and animals have died in flash floods.
-Many more are injured and others made homeless.
-Water supply and electricity are disrupted and people struggle and suffer as a result.
-In addition to this, flooding brings a lot of diseases and infections including military fever, pneumonic plague, dermatopathia and dysentery.
+Many more are injured and others are made homeless.
+Water supply and electricity are disrupted, and people struggle and suffer as a result.
+In addition to this, flooding brings a lot of diseases and infections including military fever, pneumonic plague, dermatographia, and dysentery.
 Sometimes insects and snakes make their ways to the area and cause a lot of havoc.